sschmidTU/wtk-fork/README.md

 Live at: https://sschmidtu.github.io/mr-kanji-search-wtk/?rtk=0

-If you have suggestions, if you can't find your Kanji using WK radicals or RTK names, please [open an issue](https://github.com/sschmidTU/mr-kanji-search-wtk/issues) or comment on the Wanikani thread: https://community.wanikani.com/t/multi-radical-kanji-search-web/46781
+If you have suggestions, if you can't find your Kanji using WK radicals or RTK names, please leave a comment in [the Discussions section](https://github.com/sschmidTU/mr-kanji-search-wtk/discussions/21), [open an issue](https://github.com/sschmidTU/mr-kanji-search-wtk/issues), or comment on the Wanikani thread: https://community.wanikani.com/t/multi-radical-kanji-search-web/46781